NiceneNerd/BCML/README.md

 ## Setup

+First, make sure you have all the dependencies.
+If you don't, install them.

-Until I figure out how to make a `pip` package, either:
+Next, until I get around to making a `pip` package, either:

 * Clone the repository to your root CEMU folder, e.g. `C:\Cemu\BCML`, or
 * Download the release ZIP and unzip to your root CEMU folder, e.g. `C:\Cemu\BCML`